u-blox/blueprints_sho_altium/b212/B212_RF_chamber_scan/README.md

 The 2D plot file shows the X-Y, X-Z, and Y-Z planes with horizontal and vertical receiving antenna orientation.

-The 3D plot files have identical data, though the initial view if of the selected plane, X-Y, X-Z, or Y-Z. The plot may be rotated by clicking and dragging the plot.
+The 3D plot files have identical data, though the initial view is of the selected plane, X-Y, X-Z, or Y-Z. The plot may be rotated by clicking and dragging the plot.
 A right click and drag will move the plot.
 The mouse wheel will zoom in and out.